How to Teach Decoding

 4. Master sight words

 Master a few sight words each day.
 (If you follow step 1 above, the sight words are embedded in the UFLI stories, so you can skip this step.)
-Sight words are best learned in context with repeated reading, so put sight words in simple sentences for your child to read and reread daily, OR here are great sight word stories your child can learn to read!
+Sight words are best learned in context with repeated reading, so put sight words in simple sentences for your child to read and reread daily, here are free sight word stories online, or have your child read and reread the following daily!

 Preprimer story by Susan M. Serena